-dnssec-importkey - import DNSKEY records from external systems so they can be managed dnssec-importkey reads a public DNSKEY record and generates a pair of .key/.private files.
+dnssec-importkey reads a public DNSKEY record and generates a pair of .key/.private files.
 The DNSKEY record may be read from an existing .key file, in which case a corresponding .private file will be generated, or it may be read from any other file or from the standard input, in which case both .key and .private files will be generated.